isomerpages/moe-firsttoapayohpri/_connect-with-us/School Canteen Advertisement.md

 **How to get there?**
 * Nearest MRT: Braddell MRT (NS18 line), Toa Payoh MRT (NS19 line)
 * Bus number: 157, 153, 105, 159, 88, 238
 <br><br>
-**Interest applicants must meet the following criteria:**
-* Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
-* Able to provide good service and quality food with prices determined in consultation with the school.
-* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
-* Able to maintain high standard of food safety and personal hygiene.
-* Healthy and fit to operate the stall.
-<br><br>
-**Applicants should preferably fulfil the following criteria:**
-* Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
-* Possess catering experience or experience operating in a school environment.
-* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).
-<br><br>
 *Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*